ChrisTVH/flatpak-sublime/README.md

 You can package it with **builder.sh** or from **setup.sh** without any problems.
 This is useful if you want to have specific Sublime builds.

 Remember that if the path where the icons are stored in the Icon/ folder or where the application is stored in the opt/ folder differs from the current one, this script will not work.

+If you used an earlier version of the project to package Sublime Text/Merge, it is recommended that you reinstall it while retaining your user data.